Moshe David Tendler: Medical ethics

 Tendler wrote and lectured widely on medical ethics.
-He translated various medical-oriented responsa of Feinstein into English, even though Feinstein expressly forbade such translations.
+He translated various medical-oriented responsa of Feinstein into English.
+(It is worth noting that Feinstein expressly required that people receive explicit approval before translating his works).
 Tendler advocated the theory that complete and irreversible cessation of function of the entire brain renders a person "physiologically decapitated", and they are thus considered legally dead according to Jewish law.
 Tendler also asserted that once organ donation has been deemed permissible under the given conditions, it is indeed mandatory, falling under the rubric of the legal obligation of Jews to preserve the lives of others.
 In addition, Tendler has written extensively on euthanasia, infertility, end of life issues, organ donation, and brit milah (Jewish circumcision).
 Tendler was a strong advocate for the use of a tube when performing metzitzah: suction of blood during circumcision.
 Serving on an RCA panel on stem cell research, Tendler expressed respectful disagreement with the Bush administration's position.

 Tendler was the posek for the Association of Orthodox Jewish Scientists and its past president.